hassio-addons/addon-mqtt/README.md

 #### Option `broker`: `enable_ws`

 Enables the websocket protocol on the broker.
-**This is needed if you have enabled the web client of this addon**
 The default websocket port is `1884`.

 #### Option `broker`: `enable_mqtt`